-Principals were surveyed about the number of suspensions at their school during the 2005-06 school year with a duration of more than 10 days.
-This indicator was expressed as a ratio of

-ADM to incidents of suspension.
+Principals were surveyed about the number of suspensions at their school during the 2006-07 school year with a duration of more than 10 days.
+This indicator was expressed as a ratio of fall enrollment to incidents of suspension.
 Schools not responding to the Office of Accountability survey were not included in this calculation.
 [O of A / SDE]